Charlotte Forten Grimké: Early life and education

-Forten, known as "Lottie," was born on August 17, 1837, in Philadelphia, Pennsylvania, to Mary Virginia Wood (1815 – 1840) and Robert Bridges Forten (1813 – 1864).
+Forten, known as "Lottie," was born on August 17, 1837, in Philadelphia, Pennsylvania, to Mary Virginia Wood (1815–1840) and Robert Bridges Forten (1813–1864).

 Paternal family lineage

-Her father Robert Forten and his brother-in-law Robert Purvis were abolitionists and members of the Philadelphia Vigilance Committee, an anti-slavery network that rendered assistance to people who escaped slavery.
+Her father, Robert Forten, was the son of equal rights activist James Forten.
+Robert Forten and his brother-in-law, Robert Purvis, abolitionists and members of the Philadelphia Vigilance Committee, offered assistance to people who escaped slavery.
 Her paternal grandfather, the wealthy sailmaker James Forten Sr., was an early abolitionist in Philadelphia.

 Her paternal aunts – Margaretta Forten, Sarah Louisa Forten Purvis, and Harriet Forten Purvis – and her paternal grandmother, Charlotte Vandine Forten, were all founding members of the Philadelphia Female Anti-Slavery Society.

 Maternal family lineage

 While the Fortens were free northern blacks, Charlotte's mother, Mary Virginia Wood, had been born into slavery in the south.
 She was the daughter of wealthy planter James Cathcart Johnston of Hayes Plantation, Edenton, North Carolina, and the granddaughter of Governor Samuel Johnston of North Carolina.
+In 1832, James Cathcart Johnston anonymously emancipated Mary, who was 17 years old, along with her mother and sisters, with the help of a Quaker businessman in Baltimore.

-Charlotte's maternal grandmother, Edith "Edy" Wood (1795 – 1846) was the slave of Captain James Wood, owner of the Eagle Inn and Tavern in Hertford, Perquimans County, North Carolina.
-Edy Wood and the wealthy planter James Cathcart Johnston carried on a longstanding relationship and had four daughters: Mary Virginia, Caroline (1827 – 1836), Louisa (1828 – 1836), and Annie E. (1831 – 1879).
+Charlotte's maternal grandmother, Edith "Edy" Wood (1795–1846) was enslaved by Captain James Wood, owner of the Eagle Inn and Tavern in Hertford, Perquimans County, North Carolina.
+Edy Wood and the wealthy planter James Cathcart Johnston had four daughters: Mary Virginia, Caroline (1827–1836), Louisa (1828–1836), and Annie E. (1831–1879).

 Johnston emancipated Edy and their children in 1832 and settled them in Philadelphia in 1833 where they rented a Pine Street home for two years from Sarah Allen, widow of Richard Allen of Philadelphia's Mother Bethel A.M.E.
 Church.
 From 1835 through 1836, Edy Wood and her children boarded with Elizabeth Willson, mother of Joseph Willson, author of Sketches of Black Upper Class Life in Antebellum Philadelphia.

-Woods–Forten marriage and family life
+Family life

-After Mary Virginia Wood's 1836 marriage to Robert B. Forten, her mother Edy joined the Forten household and paid board to her son-in-law.
-When Mary died of tuberculosis in 1840, Edy continued to care for her grandchild Charlotte alongside Charlotte's young aunt, Annie Wood, who was only six years older.
+After Charlotte's mother, Mary Virginia Wood married Robert B. Forten in 1836, her grandmother Edy joined the Forten household and paid board to her son-in-law.
+When Mary died of tuberculosis in 1840, Edy continued to care for her grandchild Charlotte alongside her own daughter and Charlotte's young aunt, Annie Wood, who was only six years older.
 Upon Edy Wood's death in 1846, Charlotte was raised by various members of the Forten-Purvis family, while her aunt Annie moved to the Cassey House, where she was adopted by Amy Matilda Cassey.